 Also called air handler units, this component acts similarly to the outdoor unit but in reverse order, with the fan moving air throughout ducts in the home.

-Other elements in a heat pump system include refrigerant that absorbs or rejects heat; a compressor to pressurize and move the refrigerant; a reversing valve that reverses refrigerant flow to switch between heating and cooling; and an expansion valve that regulates refrigerant flow and pressure as it passes through the system.
+Other elements in a heat pump system include a refrigerant that absorbs or rejects heat; a compressor to pressurize and move the refrigerant; a reversing valve that reverses refrigerant flow to switch between heating and cooling; and expansion valve that regulates refrigerant flow and pressure as it passes through the system.